Fernando-A-Rocha/mta-discord-webhooks/README.md

 - a **request element** if the request was made successfully
 - a **string** containing the error message if there was an error before the request was made

+---

 ### `sendToURL(url, message, callBackEvent)` (Exported function)

-Sends a single message to the webhook's channel via a given webhook URL.
+Sends a message to the webhook's channel via a given webhook URL.

 **Required arguments**: